srcmaxim/coursera-parallel-concurrent-distributed-in-java/CONCURRENT.md

 ```

 Note: Always invoke wait inside a loop that tests for the condition being waited for.
 Don't assume that the interrupt was for the particular condition you were waiting for, or that the condition is still true.
 Like many methods that suspend execution, wait can throw InterruptedException.
-In this example, we can just ignore that exception — we only care about the value of joy.
+In this example, we can just ignore that exception ï¿½ we only care about the value of joy.

 Why is this version of guardedJoy synchronized?
 Suppose d is the object we're using to invoke wait.
-When a thread invokes d.wait, it must own the intrinsic lock for d — otherwise an error is thrown.
+When a thread invokes d.wait, it must own the intrinsic lock for d ï¿½ otherwise an error is thrown.
 Invoking wait inside a synchronized method is a simple way to acquire the intrinsic lock.

 When wait is invoked, the thread releases the lock and suspends execution.
 At some future time, another thread will acquire the same lock and invoke Object.notifyAll, informing all threads waiting on that lock that something important has happened: